jmsevillam/sshpc_challenge/README.md

 The computation is done for the 8192 repetitions on average on 6 minutes on a Nvidia Tesla M60.

+On the plot RandFAll.pdf, is plot a histogram of R and F for all the samples.
+And on the plot RandFPtest.pdf, is plot a histogram of R and F for all the samples that satisfies the F-test before (two above) deleting the less "important" variables, and after (two below).

 Besides that,´Intento.py´ is a python code that also solves the problem.